Get

 Beyond the health considerations, you can also consider your dog’s preference.
 If your dog isn’t a fan of fish, you can look for other lean meats like chicken.
 Although it’s nice to offer your dog a variety of different ingredients, avoid using all the flavors available, just in case your dog develops an intolerance to certain proteins.

-How Can You Know if Fresh Food Diets Are Right For You?
+How Can You Know if Fresh Food Diets Are Right for You?

-Fresh food diets provide lots of health benefits to your dog, but the only way to know if the switch is right for you is to talk to your vet.
+Fresh food diets provide lots of health benefits to your dog, but the only way to know if the switch is right for you is to talk to a vet.
 Not all diets are right for all dogs, particularly if they have specific health conditions or nutritional requirements.
-If your vet has a concern about fresh food diets being fed to your dog, it is important to hear them out.
+If the vet has a concern about fresh food diets being fed to your dog, it is important to hear them out.

 What Is the Difference Between Fresh Diets and Raw Diets?